feerness/portfolio/README.md

 # Fernanda Fariña - Portfolio

-A modern, responsive portfolio website built with Astro and deployed on GitHub Pages.
+A modern portfolio website built with Astro and deployed on GitHub Pages.

 ## About